-Yep, when you start doing things for the money, some of your marketing mojo and attractiveness are diminished.
-Why, because you get attached to the money.
-You start being emotional when someone says no to your services.
-When your products don’t fly off the shelves you ruminate about why it isn’t working.
+Yep, when you start doing things for the money, some of your marketing mojo and attractiveness diminish.
+Why?
+Because you get attached to the money.
+You start being emotional when someone says "no" to your services.
+You ruminate about why it isn't working when your products don’t fly off the shelves.

 When you get emotional about the money, in a negative way, you clog up the flow to the point where nothing can get through.
 This can lead to barely surviving financially.

-Money still needs to be a part of the plan.
-You have to know the model you want to follow to get the profits in the door and keep ‘em coming.
+Money still needs to be a part of your plan.
+You have to know the model you want to follow to get the clients in the door and keep ‘em coming.

-I keep my attention on producing the best material possible, giving rock star customer service and making sure that people get what they showed up for.
+Keep your attention on producing the best material possible, giving rockstar customer service and making sure your clients get what they showed up for.

-If I focus on the money, all hell will break loose.
-That doesn’t mean that I let go of my money goals or stop marketing.
-I just don’t make money the main reason I do it.
-My goals were to leverage my time and fill a gaping hole in my offerings.
+If you focus on the money, all hell will break loose.
+That doesn’t mean that you let go of your money goals or stop marketing.
+Just don’t make money the main reason you do it.

 Being a deliberate creator doesn’t mean you do things haphazardly or from a dreamy state of mind.
-I am very clear when I offer something how it will generate followers, leads or customers.
-I follow the plan but do it in a way that keeps me excited and wanting to deliver what I promise.
+When I offer something, I am very clear on how it will generate followers, leads or customers.
+I follow the plan, but I do it in a way that keeps me excited all the way through the client attraction process.

-Do what you do because you love it and have a business model that will move you toward six and seven figures.
+Do what you do because you love it, and have a business model in place that will move you toward six and seven figures.
 One step at a time.
 What are you doing that you LOVE and how does it fit into your business model?
 Tell me in the comments!